Joe Jones (tight end)

-Joseph Jones (born June 26, 1962) is an American former professional football tight end in the National Football League (NFL) for the Indianapolis Colts.
+Joseph Jones (born June 26, 1962) is an American former professional football player who was a tight end in the National Football League (NFL) for the Indianapolis Colts.
 He also was a member of the Pittsburgh Gladiators in the Arena Football League (AFL).
-He played college football at Virginia Tech.
+He played college football for the Virginia Tech Hokies.

 Early life

 Jones attended Forest Hills High School, where he practiced football, basketball and track.